Barotrauma: Causes

-Any cause of sufficiently large and rapid environmental pressure change can potentially cause barotrauma.
-Several commonly recognised examples are listed below.

-Pressure differences while diving

-When diving, the pressure differences which cause the barotrauma are changes in hydrostatic pressure:
+When diving, the pressure differences which cause the barotrauma are changes in hydrostatic pressure.
 There are two components to the surrounding pressure acting on the diver: the atmospheric pressure and the water pressure.
 A descent of 10 metres (33 feet) in water increases the ambient pressure by an amount approximately equal to the pressure of the atmosphere at sea level.
 So, a descent from the surface to 10 metres (33 feet) underwater results in a doubling of the pressure on the diver.
 This pressure change will reduce the volume of a flexible gas-filled space by half.
 Boyle's law describes the relationship between the volume of the gas space and the pressure in the gas.

-Barotraumas of descent are caused by preventing the free change of volume of the gas in a closed space in contact with the diver, resulting in a pressure difference between the tissues and the gas space, and the unbalanced force due to this pressure difference causes deformation of the tissues resulting in cell rupture.

-Barotraumas of ascent are also caused when the free change of volume of the gas in a closed space in contact with the diver is prevented.
+Barotraumas of descent, also known as compression barotrauma, and squeezes, are caused by preventing the free change of volume of the gas in a closed space in contact with the diver, resulting in a pressure difference between the tissues and the gas space, and the unbalanced force due to this pressure difference causes deformation of the tissues resulting in cell rupture.
+Barotraumas of ascent, also called decompression barotrauma, are also caused when the free change of volume of the gas in a closed space in contact with the diver is prevented.
 In this case the pressure difference causes a resultant tension in the surrounding tissues which exceeds their tensile strength.

-Use of a hyperbaric chamber

 Patients undergoing hyperbaric oxygen therapy must equalize their ears to avoid barotrauma.
 High risk of otic barotrauma is associated with unconscious patients.

-Rapid decompression of a pressurised artificial environment

 Explosive decompression of a hyperbaric environment can produce severe barotrauma, followed by severe decompression bubble formation and other related injury.
 The Byford Dolphin incident is an example.
-Rapid uncontrolled decomression from caissons, airlocks, pressurised aircraft, spacecraft, and pressure suits can have similar effects of decompression barotrauma.
+Rapid uncontrolled decompression from caissons, airlocks, pressurised aircraft, spacecraft, and pressure suits can have similar effects of decompression barotrauma.

-Rapid pressurisation of an artificial environment

 Collapse of a pressure resistant structure such as a submarine, submersible, or atmospheric diving suit can cause rapid compression barotrauma.

-Rapid change of altitude

 A rapid change of altitude can cause barotrauma when internal air spaces cannot be equalised.

-Self inflicted barotrauma

 Excessively strenuous efforts to equalise the ears using the Valsalva manoeuvre can overpressurise the middle ear, and can cause middle ear and/or inner ear barotrauma.

-Blast-induced barotrauma

 An explosive blast and explosive decompression create a pressure wave that can induce barotrauma.
 The difference in pressure between internal organs and the outer surface of the body causes injuries to internal organs that contain gas, such as the lungs, gastrointestinal tract, and ear.
 Lung injuries can also occur during rapid decompression, although the risk of injury is lower than with explosive decompression.

-Ventilator-induced barotrauma

 Mechanical ventilation can lead to barotrauma of the lungs.
 This can be due to either: